 Growth, acquisition and consolidation are phases many companies experience.
-The change from small to medium sized enterprise is often accompanied by significant procedural change and can compel organisations to move to new accounting or business management solutions.
+The change can compel organisations to move to new accounting or business management solutions.

 Not so for Qubik, a Waikato-based dairy farming equipment company, that is happily managing its recent amalgamation activity with Accredo - the business software system the firm has used for the last 15 years.

 "We are taking a 'if it's not broken why fix it' approach," says Qubik Te Awamutu General Manager Jason Hare.
 "We have been using Accredo Mercury for the last seven years and before that used its forerunner Profax for a long time.
 We have had no issues with it and it has coped very well with our growth."

 Over the last 12 months Qubik has worked to amalgamate its four separate businesses into one company.
 Advising them on the best way to establish and manage the new consolidated system is Accredo Qualified Support Person, Glen Wallace of Solve Consultants Limited.

 Wallace says Qubik is successfully transitioning from four individual server-based installs of Accredo Mercury to a single Accredo Saturn install that handles the four branches, three operating divisions and five locations.